betagouv/commits/README.md

 The sample [./commits.sqlite](./commits.sqlite) covers ~700 repositories, ~30k commits overs ~12 organisations.

-This could be used to generate changelogs, dig into project activities, mix'n'match projects and authors.
+This could be used to generate changelogs, dig into project activities, mix'n'match projects and authors. see [./examples](./examples)

 ## Repo pipeline (run.ts)